kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 ## Ludolph van Ceulen and François Viète

-Before we set sail to explore other methods for estimating $\pi$, let us take one last look at [The Pi of Archimedes](https://swanlotus.netlify.app/blogs/the-pi-of-archimedes) and how the work of two mathematicians who lived in the latter half of the 1500s formed a bridge from the polygon method of Archimedes to newer infinite series methods for estimating $\pi$.
+Before we set sail to explore other methods for estimating $\pi$, let us indulge in one last glance at [The Pi of Archimedes](https://swanlotus.netlify.app/blogs/the-pi-of-archimedes) and how the work of two mathematicians---who lived in the latter half of the 1500s---formed a bridge from the polygon method of Archimedes to newer infinite series methods for estimating $\pi$.

 [Ludolph van Ceulen](https://en.wikipedia.org/wiki/Ludolph_van_Ceulen) [@van-ceulen] is one of the unsung heroes in the quest for ever more digits to estimate $\pi$.
 He faithfully and heroically followed in the exact footsteps of Archimedes and spent almost _twenty-five years_ of his life to evaluate $\pi$ to 35 places^[The final polygon he used had almost 500 million sides!] [@van-ceulen;@van-ceulen-memorial].
 It is fitting that his restored tombstone in [Leiden](https://en.wikipedia.org/wiki/Leiden) is inscribed with the upper and lower bounds of $\pi$ [@van-ceulen-memorial,@tombstone] that he so painstakingly computed: